Now accepting clients for July 2026.

 One day, I woke up and decided to finally do something about it.

-My journey began with learning how to sew with my grandmother Varo Hutchinson, a small-town neighborhood seamstress.
-I then enrolled at Salt Lake Community College, the only school in my area at the time that offered a fashion program, and begin learning all I could about this mesmerizing form of art.
+My education first began with learning how to sew with my grandmother Varo Hutchinson, a small-town neighborhood seamstress.
+I then enrolled at Salt Lake Community College, the only school in my area at the time that offered a fashion program, and begin learning all I could about the art of fashion design.

-Shortly therafter, with the support of my husband, we made a bold move.
+Shortly after, with the support of my husband, we made a bold decision.
 We moved across the country, to a place where we did not know a single person, so I could attend the Savannah College of Art and Design (SCAD), a charming art university in Coastal Georgia that bodes one of the top fashion design programs in the world.

 SCAD was a dream, full of days never to be forgotten.
-In May 2026, I graduated with a bachelor's of art in Fashion Design, and a minor in bridal and eveningwear—feeling much more equipped to solve the problem that has been so personal to me for so long.
+In May 2026, I graduated magna cum laude with a BFA in Fashion Design, and a minor in bridal and eveningwear—feeling much more equipped to solve the problem that has been so personal to me for so long.

-All of this led me to now officially launch my fashion brand—Samantha Covey—in the historic city of Philadelphia.
-I've begun by focusing solely on custom bridal and eveningwear gowns, but have big dreams to expand in the future.
+All of this led me to officially launch my fashion brand—Samantha Covey—in the historic city of Philadelphia.
+I've begun by focusing solely on custom bridal and eveningwear gowns, but have big goals to expand into many other areas in the future.

 I love the words of Victor Hugo, who wrote: "there is nothing more powerful than an idea whose time has come."